cassar/uncle_chat/README.md

 - Have a params code to get to chat 'entrance'.
 - Localise a group of friends to a user.
+- Make the chat window start from the bottom and update to the bottom.
+- Notifications

 ### Minor

-- Make the chat window start from the bottom and update to the bottom.
 - Add persistence to friend comment styling.
 - Options at the top need to be hidden if no one is logged in.
 - Make name entry case insensitive.